 The curse creates quite the dilemma.
 By nature, each sex is driven to be fruitful in a way particular to their unique design.
 But the pursuit of that productivity always comes with the sting of the curse.
 Men want to cultivate a field—but that requires the hard work of overcoming thorns.
 Women want to cultivate a family—but that requires submission to a man, and the pain of bearing children.
 Thus, the curse functions as an abiding chastisement to lead us to repentance.
 As we struggle to do what we are made to do, we are reminded that we live in a creation desperately in need of redemption.

-What does this have to do with doing the dishes?
+What does this have to do with washing dishes?

 This brings us back to the household, because our society has vastly amplified these elements of the curse by gutting the household of its natural worth and desirability.
 The curse makes things futile and painful at the best of times—but in the modern day, work in the home is not just futile and painful because of the curse, but because of how we have stripped the home of its natural function, and thus its natural appeal.